LOCATION TILLERY NC

 Redoximorphic Features (where present)--iron masses in shades of red, yellow, or brown and iron depletions in shades of gray, yellow, or brown

-Cg or 2Cg horizon (where present):
+Cg or 2Cg horizon (if it occurs):

-Color--hue of 7.5YR through 5Y, value of 5 through 7, and chroma of 1 or 2
+Color--hue of 7.5YR through 5Y, value of 5 through 7, chroma of 1 or 2

 Texture (fine-earth fraction)--stratified sands to sandy clay loam.
 Strata of finer textures are in some pedons.